brossetti1/-portfolio/README.md

 #####[Zen Accounting](http://development.bholben-zen.divshot.io/)
 This project is held under a private repository.

 #####[Jobber](http://development.bholben-jobber.divshot.io/#/signin)
 The RoR repository can be found here: [PrePostInterviewGroup](https://github.com/PrePostInterviewGroup/PrePostInterviewGroup)

 #####[Ninja Checkers](https://github.com/brossetti1/Checkers_RB)

 #####[spotify_me](https://github.com/brossetti1/spotify_me)
+Spotify_me is a project that tracks user requested songs every week, and compiles the songs with the most votes into a playlist that the user can than add to their spotify account.
+User's have a limited number of votes and 1 veto which can be used to remove any weekly song from the list.
+This was a collaboration with [Andrew Mercer](https://github.com/chubeesah).

+<strong>Technologies used:</strong>Ruby, Rails, postgres, devise, rspotify, httparty, twitter bootswatch, faker, dotenv<br>
+<strong>Concepts explored:</strong> oauth implementation - this was unfinished by the end of the project, but the experience was invaluable, implementing a voting system, time based application, integration with the spotify API

 #####[connect4](https://github.com/brossetti1?tab=repositories)
+This project was an implementation of a connect4 game using devise for user competition.
+This was a collaboration between myself and [Viedika Birla](https://github.com/birla22v).

+<strong>Technologies used:</strong>Ruby, Rails, postgres, devise, bootstrap<br>
+<strong>Concepts explored:</strong>join tables, full rails application, connect 4 game and win logic, has_many through assocaitions, html, css, gameification of user stats

 #####[tweethouse](https://github.com/brossetti1/tweethouse)
+tweethouse is a twitteresq clone that implements shouts and the ability to follow users.
+This was a collaboration between myself and [Viedika Birla](https://github.com/birla22v).

+<strong>Technologies used:</strong>Ruby, Rails, postgres, devise, bootstrap, will_paginate<br>
+<strong>Concepts explored:</strong> user interactions, user view helpers (devise), full MVC rails application, pagination, html, and css